 Our network of volunteers is an integral part of our vision, bringing friendship to older adults across Minnesota through social interactions, and more.

-We are connecting older Minnesotans through one-to-one phone companionships, one-to-one visiting companionships, special holiday events, drop-in chat lines, referrals, and advocacy.
+We connect older Minnesotans through one-to-one phone companionships, one-to-one visiting companionships, special holiday events, drop-in chat lines, referrals, and advocacy.

 Why focus on loneliness and social isolation?

 As people age, most have a built-in family or financial support system.
 But those who don’t are at greater risk of isolation and loneliness — and often slip through the cracks in getting their basic physical, social and emotional needs met.

 Loneliness and isolation negatively affect older adult’s health and pose significant costs to our community.

 At greater risk of many health problems, including dementia, arthritis, high blood pressure, coronary heart disease, stroke, and chronic lung disease.

 More prone to falls, malnourishment, and mortality from many causes.

-More likely to require nursing home care, at a cost of between $88,000 and $97,000 per year on average in the Twin Cities.
+More likely to require nursing home care, at a cost of between $88,000 and $97,000 per year on average in Minnesota.

 of older adults in Hennepin and Ramsey counties live alone..